cjdbarlow/Part-One/potassium.md

 * Rapid changes in potassium concentration cause symptoms at lower levels than chronic changes
 Symptoms are related to the change in action potential generation.

+Ventricular Action Potential in Hyperkalaemia:
+<object data="resources\ventricular-ap-hyperk.svg" type="image/svg+xml"></object>

 ###Hyperkalaemia
-Hyperkalaemia results in a less negative resting membrane potential, as per the Nernst equation).
-This brings the resting membrane potential closer to the threshold potential, causing 'instability' of excitable cell membranes as the cell cell is more likely to depolarise and increasing the liklihood of a spontaneous action potential.
-Action potentials exhibit a prolonged depolarisation phase, Symptoms of hyperkalaemia include weakness, paralysis, and parasthesias.
-ECG findings are those of **prolonged depolarisation** and **rapid repolarisation**.

-FIGURE 3 FROM NCBI ARTICLE IN PAPER BELOW
+Hyperkalaemia causes:
+* The resting membrane potential to become less negative
+As per the Nernst equation.
+ * This results in the resting membrane potential being closer to the threshold potential, increasing irritability
+ * Several symptoms, including:
+  * Weakness
+  * Paralysis
+  * Parasthesias
+  * ECG findings are those of **prolonged depolarisation** and **rapid repolarisation**

 |Serum [K<sup>+</sup>] (mmol/L)|ECG Findings|
 |--|--|